Mishree-14/Cpp_Experiment_13_Constructor_Overriding/README.md

 A display function is used to show how different constructors provide different initializations.

+### Function Overloading

+A class is created with multiple functions having the same name but different parameter lists.

+The first function adds two integers.

+The second function adds three integers.

+The third function adds two floating-point numbers.

+The compiler automatically decides which version of the function to call based on the arguments passed.

+Objects are created and functions are called with different arguments to show how the correct overloaded function is chosen.

+The results are displayed to confirm that the same function name can perform different tasks depending on parameters.

+### Operator Overloading

+A class is created with a data member and a special function to overload the * (multiplication) operator.

+The constructor initializes the data member.

+The operator overloading function operator* is defined to multiply the values of two objects.

+A result object is returned after performing multiplication.

+Objects are created with initial values.
+Then, using the overloaded * operator, two objects are multiplied directly (e.g., m1 * m2).

+A display function is used to show that the multiplication is performed correctly using operator overloading.

 ### Copy Constructor

 A class is created with three constructors: a default constructor, a parameterized constructor, and a copy constructor.